belialamiee/flckr-gallery/readme.md

 A list of previous searches is shown below, clicking on these will search for these.

+clicking on any of the thumbnails will bring up a larger image.

+## Installation

 It is assumed that you have a laravel installation and MYSQL/NginX installed and that you are able to set up a simple .

 A simple nginx config for this application is as follows: